Why Collaborate with Joint Venture Partners?

 Emotional peer support – one of the things I enjoy the most about developing good relationships with partners is that you can build a good support team around you.
 I now have so many great partners if I’m facing a problem I know one of my partners will be able to help.
 If you’ve been in business a while you’ll know there are good days and bad.
 Having others you can talk during challenging times can be invaluable.
 Likewise, it’s good to have a team of people you can brainstorm ideas with.

 Cover for when you can’t work – when you are running your own business there could be times when you’re unable to deliver what you’ve promised to your customers or clients.
-There is no worse time to go looking for people to cover or look after your customers that than when you’re in desperate need.
+There is no worse time to go looking for people to cover or look after your customers than when you’re in desperate need.
 It is much better to have developed good working relationships with partners over time who you can trust to provide a brilliant service to your customers, and not poach them.

 I know that if I hadn’t developed relationships with the partners I’ve worked with over the years I wouldn’t be in business today and nor would my business journey have been as enjoyable.